hmspiffy/director-data-eng-hw/README.md

 Hi!
 In this homework, we will provide a bunch of data in S3, and we will ask you to model it in a useful way.
 The contents of the data are **ratings**, which are any number of basic interactions between two.
 For example, if I send a like to you, and then you see me pop up and decide to match with me, two ratings have occurred: the "like" rating and the "match" rating.

-Ratings are some of the most important data we have at Hinge — everything from our recommendation engine to our product decisions to our lifecycle marketing campaigns to the effectivteness of our member services team depends on ratings being highly available and accurate.
+Ratings are some of the most important data we have at Hinge — everything from our recommendation engine to our product decisions to our lifecycle marketing campaigns to the effectiveness of our member services team depends on ratings being highly available and accurate.
 Hinge currently processes over a billion ratings a month, and one of the top priorities for an incoming data engineering lead would be to build a system that can handle the massive growth we expect to undergo in the coming years.

 First, we'll go into way too much detail about what these ratings are and how they interact, then we'll follow that up with the actual problem description as well as some considerations/gotchas.
 Have fun!